toggl/track-extension/README.md

 1. Clone the repository: `git clone git://github.com/toggl/toggl-button`
 2. Navigate to `chrome://extensions/` and enable "Developer Mode".
 3. Choose "Load unpacked extension..."
-4. Open the directory you just cloned and follow the prompts to install.
+4. Open the src directory in the toggl-button directory you just cloned and follow the prompts to install.

 ## Using the Button
 1. Log in to your [Toggl][1] account and keep yourself logged in (no need to keep the tab open).